BinaryIgor/Clean-Android/README.md

 ```

 ## LifecycleCallback
-This component show you have simple it is to have lifecycle aware callbacks.
+This component show you how simple it is to have lifecycle aware callbacks.
 ```kotlin
 package com.iprogrammerr.clean.android